Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 It’s about quality, not quantity, with the Casio CDP-S150.
 There are 10 built-in voices, including multiple acoustic pianos, electric pianos, strings, harpsichord, and pipe/jazz organ.

 The flagship sound is the stereo concert grand piano.
 In comparison with similar keyboards, this flagship piano voice is one of the best.
 It’s expressive, detailed, articulate, and dynamic.
+If it lacks in any area, it’s the low-end; it’s not bad at all; it just lacks the depth/richness of some others.

-The other acoustic pianos, Mellow and Bright, are very good for ballads, Pop, Rock, etc. Overall, there’s very little to complain about with the acoustic pianos.
+The other acoustic pianos, Mellow and Bright, are very good for ballads, pop, rock, etc. Overall, there’s very little to complain about with the acoustic pianos.

-Now, getting to the electric pianos, they are good, but we’d like to see more variation between them.
+Now, getting to the electric pianos, they are good, but I’d like to see more variation between them.
 There isn’t a proper Fender Rhodes tone as such, not one with enough bite anyway.
+The remaining tones are really nice, particularly the harpsichord.
+But, often with budget keyboard pianos, the sound quality is pretty similar once you get past the acoustic/electric pianos.

 The CDP-S150 has a max polyphony of 64 notes; not incredibly high, but enough for any beginner.